Nivekkb/SELF/SELF_DOCS/public/STAKEHOLDER_FAQ.md

 ### How does SELF handle intellectual property?
 - **User ownership**: Users retain ownership of their personal content
-- **SELF ownership**: Platform technology and AI-generated content owned by SoulsynqAI
+- **SELF ownership**: Platform technology and AI-generated content owned by SerenixAI
 - **Research use**: Anonymized data may be used for safety research improvements
 - **Licensing**: Clear licensing terms for all components